The safest way to pay a private seller

 Regardless of which shipper you choose, make sure they are licensed, bonded, and insured.
 It's best to select a well-rated, reputable company instead of simply going for the cheapest quote.
 Keep in mind that once your vehicle is picked up, the sale becomes final, so you want your vehicle to be in good hands.

 Yes, your payment is refundable (including our fee) until you pick up the vehicle from the seller or until it's picked up by a vehicle shipper.
+It can take up to 3 business days for refunds to be received after a transaction is canceled.

 Yes, KeySavvy supports cars, trucks, motorcycles, trailers, RVs, snowmobiles, and ATVs!
-As long as the vehicle is titled in the United States, we can verify the seller's identity, check for loans and liens, and allow buyers to pay online.
+As long as the vehicle is titled or registered in the United States, we can verify the seller's identity, check for loans and liens, and allow buyers to pay online.
 When buyers pay with KeySavvy, we guarantee buyers will receive a clear title and sellers will get paid.

 We only share your first name with the seller when you create a deal.
 Most states require private party buyers to disclose their name and address to the seller when buying a car so the seller can properly report the sale to the state.
 The bill of sale we generate for you and your seller will include the full name and address of the buyer and seller.